-The Spartans from Endicott, N.Y., turned over the football seven times in a 43-26 loss to Buffalo South Park in a Class A state semifinal at Cicero-North Syracuse High School.
+The Spartans turned over the football seven times in a 43-26 loss to Buffalo South Park in Friday night’s Class A state semifinal at Cicero-North Syracuse High School.

 South Park quarterback and offensive MVP Tyree Brown rushed for three touchdowns and passed for another as the Sparks advanced to the championship game Nov.
-27 in the Carrier Dome in Syracuse.
-South Park becomes the first Buffalo city school to make the state final.
+27 in the Carrier Dome.

 The lead was South Park’s for keeps once Brown rushed 9 yards for a TD 5:11 into the third quarter.
 That score made it 22-14 and came two plays after an 8-yard Spartans punt.

 M-E (11-1) drew within 22-20 on a 65-yard rush by quarterback Kyle Balmer with 2:40 to play in the third quarter, but South Park responded with scoring plays of 70 and 43 yards in a span of under three minutes bridging the third and fourth quarters— the second one on a fumble return after an errant pitch by Balmer.

 “Turnovers.
 That’s really it,” said Balmer, who experienced a trying night for the Spartans.
 “Can’t win a game with, I don’t even know_ five?
 Six?
 And that’s on me.
 Can’t win a game like that.”

 Maine-Endwell, playing in the semifinal round for a fifth consecutive season, lost four fumbles and Balmer was intercepted three times— a startling turnabout from what is ordinarily a model of offensive efficiency.